rwxrob/zet/20211026020106/README.md

 # Current AMA Questions

+* Q: Where do you think quantum computing is headed?
 * Q: Should I use default TMUX key bindings?
 * Q: How do you know you're having a burnout?
 * Q: How do you feel about future of blockchain dev?